iann0036/tf-cfn-provider/docs/providers/azurerm/Image.md

 `SizeGb` - (Optional) Specifies the size of the image to be created.
 The target size can't be smaller than the source size.

 `Lun` - (Required) Specifies the logical unit number of the data disk.

+### OsDisk Properties

+`OsType` - (Required) Specifies the type of operating system contained in the the virtual machine image.
+Possible values are: Windows or Linux.

+`OsState` - (Required) Specifies the state of the operating system contained in the blob.
+Currently, the only value is Generalized.

 ## Return Values